Designations Congruent with Things: A Correspondence In Two Parts

 Subject: OMG

 I’m working, Mako.
 Working.
 Fancy stereotactic rigs don’t align themselves.
 You think science stops when the countdown clock does?
 Science never stops, kiddo.
 It’s like some kind of undead thing with a subpar nervous system.
 Always slowly coming for you.
 Speaking of which, tackle Dr. Gottlieb for me and give him a task; he’s getting in my hair, as always.
-No one needs breach statistics anymore.
+No one needs Breach statistics anymore.
 (Yay!)

 -Newt